Elucidation/mapf-multiagent-robot-planning/dev/env_visualizer/README.md

 - Station Location table

 World Sim flow

 - has loop iterating every time step, can be queries for current time step, grid state, robot positions, etc.
 - Can be updated with new grid, new robots, robot positions, future paths for robots.
 - Tracks current pos of robots based on paths and time step
 - detects collisions/error states
 - emits latest state every time step
 - reads/updates from DB
 - Robot positions
 - Once for grid info?
 - Once from Item Pickup table to visualize locations on grid

-# Path to complete
+## Possible Path to complete

 1 web viz, socket emit a state, show robot states - Complete 2 web viz, listen on another socket ?